Star Rangers

-Star Rangers was a four-issue American science-fiction comic-book series created by writer Mark Ellis and artist Jim Mooney, following the adventures of a military spaceship crew in a 25th-century controlled by corporations.
+Star Rangers is a four-issue American science fiction comic book series created by writer Mark Ellis and artist Jim Mooney, following the adventures of a military spaceship crew in a 25th-century controlled by corporations.

 Publication history

 Star Rangers, released by the independent comics company Adventure Publications, ran four issue cover-dated October 1987 to February 1988.
 It was created by writer Mark Ellis and artist Jim Mooney.
 Scott Behnke edited the series, for which Dave Dorman provided cover art.
 Mooney was a longtime industry veteran of The Amazing Spider-Man and other series who had recently ended a contract with Marvel Comics to enter semi-retirement.